 4. Desire map.
 Decide how you really want to feel and give yourself permission to want what you want, feel how you want and do what you want.
 Desire Mapping will help.

 5. Be inspired.
 Let other people’s stories and actions inspire yours.
 Be inspired and then be inspiring.

 6. Eat to live.
 Instead of failing at another weight loss resolution, start thinking about how food fuels your body.
 Think about how powerful it can be in preventing and curing disease.
 Think about how eating great food can actually make you feel great.

 7. Move.
 I am convinced that 2 of the most powerful indicators for a long healthy life are what you eat and how you move.
 Go to a yoga class, take a walk, or join a sports team for extra accountability.

 8. Get your microbusiness off the ground.
 Is 2014 the year that you quit your job?
 Develop a side biz?
 Grow a blog?
 Or start being more creative?
-If you’ve been thinking about getting started, try one of these microcourses: Zero to 100, a microcourse for beginning bloggers or How to Create a Microbusiness that Matters.
+If you’ve been thinking about getting started, try this microcourses: How to Create a Microbusiness that Matters.